$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure

-Now we go to the pure Benoist type ones (iii).
+Now we go to the pure Benoist-type ones (iii).
 Let $A$ denote the subset of $[0, t_0]$ where $(D_t, h''_t)$ is purely Benoist.

+Now, $M''_{t_0}$ is finitely covered by $\SI^1\times \SI^{n-1}$ by the third item of Proposition \ref{prop:topology}.
+First, consider the cases where there are no elementary Benoist manifolds of type III.

+By the Ehresmann-Thurston local homeomorphism principle, it suffices to show that for every sufficiently short path in $h''_t$ containing $h''_{t'}$ for some $t'$, we can construct a path of real projective structures with the same type decomposition with the corresponding holonomy homomorphism equal to $h''_t$.

-Now, $M''$ is finitely covered by $\SI^1\times \SI^{n-1}$ by the third item of Proposition \ref{prop:topology}.
-Then up to a double covering, $M''$ is a union of a finite sequence of elementary Benoist manifolds of type II with two elementary Benoist manifolds of type I at two ends by Proposition \ref{prop:Smillie}.
-Assume without loss of generality that we have ones covered by $\sigma^{j_1}\ast_o H^{n-1}_{j_1j_2}$ up to reversing the choice of the generator of $\pi_1(M'')$.
-Then the following two eigenvalue conditions are equivalent to the properness of the action for domains covering the Benoist manifolds of type I and type II. \begin{itemize} \item The respective associated eigenvalues $\lambda_{1, t_0}$ of $v_{j_1}$ is strictly smaller than $\lambda_{2, t_0}$ of $v_{j_2}$. \item The eigenvalues associated with $\gamma$ with $v_{j_1}$ and $v_{j_2}$ are strictly less than norms of the remaining eigenvalues.
+Up to a finite covering, $M''_{t_0}$ is the union of a finite sequence of elementary Benoist manifolds of type II with two elementary Benoist manifolds of type I at two ends by Proposition \ref{prop:Smillie}.
+Assume without loss of generality that we have the ones covered by $\sigma^{j_1}\ast_o H^{n-1}_{j_1j_2}$ up to reversing the choice of the generator of $\pi_1(M''_{t_0})$.
+Then the following two eigenvalue conditions are equivalent to the properness of the action for domains covering the Benoist manifolds of type I and type II. \begin{itemize} \item The associated eigenvalue $\lambda_{1, t_0}$ of $v_{j_1}$ is strictly smaller than $\lambda_{2, t_0}$ of $v_{j_2}$. \item The eigenvalues associated with $\gamma$ with $v_{j_1}$ and $v_{j_2}$ are strictly less than the norms of the remaining eigenvalues.

 \end{itemize}